WICG/turtledove/FLEDGE.md

 The `reportWin()` function's reporting happens by calling `sendReportTo()`, same as for `reportResult()`, in the short-term, but will eventually go through the Private Aggregation API once it has been developed.
 Once the Private Aggregation API has been integrated with FLEDGE the `interestGroup` object passed to `generateBid()` will be available to `reportWin()`.

 Ads often need to report on events that happen once the ad is rendered.
-One common example is reporting on whether an ad became viewable on-screen.
+Common examples include reporting on whether an ad became viewable on-screen, was clicked, or in the case of video creatives the percent of the video that was played and playback errors that may have occurred.
 We will need a communications channel to allow the publisher page or the Fenced Frame to pass such information into the worklet responsible for reporting.
-Some additional design work is needed here.
+The current Fenced Frame design for this can be seen [here](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md), but in short involves:
+1. Inside the reporting function (`reportResult`/`reportWin`) register a callback URL with the browser to be triggered by an event string, `myEvent`.
+2. Buyer code in the Fenced Frame triggers an event using that same event string, `myEvent`.
+3. Browser matches on the event string `myEvent` and triggers the call to the URL registered in step 1.

 ##### 5.2.1 Noised and Bucketed Signals